Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Related Works

 A major drawback of the BALM \cite{liu2021balm} is that the evaluation of the second-order derivatives including Jacobian and Hessian requires to enumerate each individual lidar point, leading to a computational complexity of $O(N^2)$ where $N$ is the number of points \cite{zhou2021lidar}.
 Consequently, the method is hard to be used in large-scale problems where the lidar points are huge in number.
 This problem is partially addressed in \cite{huang2021bundle}, which aggregates all points associated to the same plane feature in a scan in the scan local frame.
 However, to ensure convergence, \cite{huang2021bundle} modifies the cost function by including an extra heuristic penalty term, which is not a true representation of the map consistency.
 Moreover, the cost function in \cite{huang2021bundle} still involves the plane feature similar to \cite{geneva2018lips, ferrer2019eigen, zhou2020efficient, zhou2021pi, zhou2021lidar}.
 To lower the computation load caused by optimizing the large number of feature parameters, the method further fixes the feature parameters in the optimisation, which could slow down the optimisation speed.

-Our BA formulation in this paper is based on BALM \cite{liu2021balm}, hence inheriting the fundamental feature elimination advantage when compared to \cite{geneva2018lips, ferrer2019eigen, zhou2020efficient, zhou2021pi, zhou2021lidar}.
-To address the computational complexity of $O(N^2)$ in BALM, we propose a novel {\it point cluster} concept, which fundamentally eliminates the enumeration of each individual point in the evaluation of the cost function, Jacobian and Hessian matrix.
+Our BA formulation in this paper is based on BALM \cite{liu2021balm}, hence inheriting the fundamental feature elimination advantage when compared to {\cite{geneva2018lips, zhou2020efficient, zhou2021pi, zhou2021lidar} and the fast convergence advantage when compared to \cite{ferrer2019eigen}}.
+To address the computational complexity of $O(N^2)$ in BALM, we {adopt and formalize the concept of} {\it point cluster}, which fundamentally eliminates the enumeration of each individual point in the evaluation of the cost function, Jacobian and Hessian matrix.
 Consequently, the computational complexity is irrelevant to both the feature dimension (similar to BALM \cite{liu2021balm}) and the point number (similar to \cite{zhou2020efficient, zhou2021pi}).
-The point cluster in our method is similar to the point aggregation used in \cite{huang2021bundle}, but the overall BA formulation is fundamentally different: (1) it minimizes the true map consistency (the point-to-plane distance) without trading off with any other heuristic penalty; and (2) it performs exact feature elimination with rigorous proof instead of empirical fixation.
+The point cluster in our method is similar to the point aggregation used in \cite{huang2021bundle} {(and also used in \cite{ferrer2019eigen, zhou2020efficient})}, but the overall BA formulation is fundamentally different: (1) it minimizes the true map consistency (the point-to-plane distance) without trading off with any other heuristic penalty; and (2) it performs exact feature elimination with rigorous proof instead of empirical fixation.
 Based on these nice theoretical results, we develop an efficient second-order solver, termed as BALM2.0.
 Besides solving the nominal lidar poses, the solver also estimates the uncertainty of the estimated lidar pose by leveraging the second-order derivative information, which is another new contribution compared with existing works.